 Master of Arts in Teaching English to Speakers of Other Languages (MA TESOL)

-The Marlboro MA TESOL program is designed to be completed in two eight-week summer terms on site in Brattleboro Vermont combined with the interim academic year during which teachers use their own classrooms as their teaching internship site.
+Fellowship Information The Marlboro MA TESOL program is designed to be completed in two eight-week summer terms on site in Brattleboro Vermont combined with the interim academic year during which teachers use their own classrooms as their teaching internship site.
 The program is designed to prepare qualified and innovative teachers of English who base their instruction on learners and learning, communicative use of language, cultural understanding, group learning, and reflective practice.
-The program's advisory council and faculty consist entirely of individuals who share a commitment to an experiential, whole-person approach to the preparation of Language teachers.
+The program's advisory council and faculty consist entirely of individuals who share a commitment to an experiential, whole-person approach to the preparation of language teachers.
 These shared core beliefs about language, teaching, and learning provide a consistency across the program that is rarely a part of formal academic offerings.

 While there is shared philosophy and experience, we also share a goal of creating something new that is attuned to recent developments in the field.
 Among these are the influence of the notion of English as an International Language as well as the need for a deeper understanding of the role and influence of Information and Communications Technology (ICT) as an increasingly important element of teacher education.
 Marlboro, as a pioneer in the field of Educational Technology, provides a strong foundation in the latter.

 - Two eight-week summer intensives in downtown Brattleboro, Vermont.
-(For a similar program delivered in a full-time academic year format see the SIT Graduate Institute's MAT program)
+(For a similar program delivered in a full-time academic year format see the SIT Graduate Institute's MAT program).

 - A group experience in learning a language unfamiliar to anyone in the cohort.
 Taught by a master teacher this experience will help students explore themselves as language learners, the learning dynamics of a language learning classroom, and serve as a model of a master language teacher at work.